Andy-Borch/Image-Processor/README.md

 ### Assignment 6: Optimization with Valgrind

-- Speed up correlation from Assignment 5 using Valgrind profiler
+- Optimize correlation calculations from Assignment 5 using Valgrind profiler
+  - Reduced number of operations performed

 ---